AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 - ❌ Manual surveys (expensive, slow, quickly outdated)

 **Now, with geosam + SAM3:**
-- ✅ Detect visible solar panel from satelite iagery
+- ✅ Detect visible solar panel from satellite imagery
 - ✅ Get exact locations and panel areas
 - ✅ Update as often as new satellite imagery is available
 - ✅ Find "dark solar" that's invisible to utilities